UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   Ricgraph in a container](ricgraph_containerized.md): relatively quick with limited possibilities.

-[Continue reading here if you would like to install Ricgraph on Windows](ricgraph_install_configure.md#ricgraph-on-windows).

 To install and run Ricgraph in a multi-user environment, you need to do most of the following steps:
 * [Check the requirements](#check-the-requirements)